yosevu/learn-kikamba/lessons/lesson-3.md

 Mwinukaa na mbasi - you go home by bus

-Naku Otawo (otauwo) - na wewe pia
-Aaya, ndutinde nesa - You have a good day ii Ti nuseo
-Tukaendeye ĩtina - we will continue later
 -- page 21

 1. Ũyũ nĩ Mwaitũ - Aya nĩ aa mwaiTU (These (near speaker) are mothers)